Parkes Pulsar Data Archive (PPDA)

 In order to carry out observations using Parkes, the observer first requests observing time by submitting a proposal through the OPAL system (http://opal.atnf.csiro.au).
 Metadata (such as the principal investigator, proposal abstract) from successful observing proposals will be made available on the ANDS website.
-The actual data will be made available through the pulsar access portal (http://datanet.csiro.au/dap/) which allows files to be downloaded that are not embargoed.
+The data is available through the CSIRO Data Access Portal (DAP) (https://data.csiro.au/dap/specificSearch) which allows files to be downloaded after an initial embargo period.

 1.0 Data sets available for download

 All observations are available in the PSRFITS data format.
 Folding mode observations can be processed using the PSRCHIVE suite of software.
-Search mode observations can be processed using sigproc (the most recent version) and dspsr.
+Search mode observations can be processed using SIGPROC (the most recent version), PRESTO and DSPSR.